-- Matt Reeves is the director of The Batman, slated for theaters next year in 2022.
+- Matt Reeves is the director of The Batman, slated to hit theaters in 2022.

 - J.J.
 Abrams is currently signed to an exclusivity deal with WarnerMedia, where the Star Wars and Star Trek director is involved with a number of different Warner projects.
-This includes a new Superman movie starring a Black lead, and a new Constantine television series.
+These include a new Superman movie starring a Black lead, and a new Constantine television series.

-In a combined statement, Abrams and Reeves hinted the series will take place in a noir-inspired Gotham City informed by the earliest Batman comics.
+In a combined statement, Abrams and Reeves hint the series will take place in a noir-inspired Gotham City informed by the earliest Batman comics.

-“We are beyond excited to be working together to bring this character back, to tell engrossing new stories in Gotham City,” Abrams and Reeves said.
+“We are beyond excited to be working together to bring this character back, to tell engrossing new stories in Gotham City,” Abrams and Reeves say in the statement.
 “The series will be thrilling, cinematic and evocative of Batman’s noir roots, while diving deeper into the psychology of these iconic characters.”

-Batman: Caped Crusader was announced for both Cartoon Network and HBO Max, which suggests the series will either air on Cartoon Network first before streaming exclusively on HBO Max, or vice versa.
+Batman: Caped Crusader will screen on both Cartoon Network and HBO Max, which suggests the series will either air on Cartoon Network first before streaming exclusively on HBO Max, or vice versa.
 (Swamp Thing and Stargirl, two other DC Comics TV shows, were exclusive to the now-offline DC Universe streaming app before transitioning to The CW.)

 What will Batman: Caped Crusader look like?

-There w only one promotional image of Batman: Caped Crusader released so far:
+There is only one promotional image of Batman: Caped Crusader released so far:

 The poster strongly evokes the style of original Batman artist Bill Finger, with sharp long ears and angled white eyes.
-Here’s a panel by Finger:
+Here’s an original panel by Finger:

 Who is starring in Batman: Caped Crusader?

-A cast for Batman: Caped Crusader has not been announced.
+The cast for Batman: Caped Crusader has not been announced.
 The show is likely undergoing the casting process as we speak.
-We will update this section as soon as Warner announces its starring cast, including who will lend their voice for Batman.
+We will update this section as soon as Warner announces its starring cast, including who will lend their voice to Batman.

 What is the plot of Batman: Caped Crusader?

-In the press release, the series is teased to weaponize “state-of-the-art animation techniques and technologies available” as it will “reinvent Batman and his iconic rogue’s gallery with sophisticated storytelling, nuanced characters and intense action sequences all set in a visually striking world.”
+In the press release, the series teases how it will weaponize “state-of-the-art animation techniques and technologies available” as it will “reinvent Batman and his iconic rogue’s gallery with sophisticated storytelling, nuanced characters, and intense action sequences all set in a visually striking world.”

-“Reinvent” can only mean that iconic characters like Catwoman, the Joker, Penguin, Riddler, and more will undergo a change to suit the series’ pulp style and tone.
+“Reinvent” may mean that iconic characters like Catwoman, the Joker, Penguin, Riddler, and more will undergo a change to suit the series’ apparent pulp style and tone.